topiaskarjalainen/SpotR/README.md

 # SpotR
-SpotR is a set of tools for interacting with Spotify api.
+SpotR is going to be a set of tools for interacting with Spotify api.

 This is my first proper R project.
-It is fairly new and it doesn't really have any features yet, but I plan to expand it as my schechule permits.
+It is fairly new and it doesn't really have any features yet(basically just the authentiation part), but I plan to expand it as my schechule permits.